 Stakeholder engagement often hinges upon the success of one thing: communication.
 And in the case of environmental remediation, good communication is indispensable.
 Complex remedial clean-ups can be costly and last for years.
 Project managers often recoil at the thought of presenting topics like contamination and potential health effects to the general public.
-“They’re concerned that the public is going to raise an issue that they can’t address, or that they’ll have to expand their scope,” says Dr. Melissa Harclerode, an environmental sustainability scientist and expert in stakeholder engagement at CDM Smith.
+“They’re concerned that the public is going to raise an issue that they can’t address, or that they’ll have to expand their scope,” says Dr. Melissa Harclerode, discipline leader of sustainability and green cleanups and expert in stakeholder engagement at CDM Smith.
 Fortunately there is a proven way to talk with stakeholders about sensitive topics like contamination, and it’s called risk communication.

 Risk communication is the process of informing stakeholders about health or environmental risks, risk assessment results, and proposed risk management strategies.
 A successfully executed risk communication plan streamlines projects, enhances transparency and alleviates stakeholder concerns.

 Just because we're providing the information doesn't mean it's widely understood.

 Communicating the complexities of site remediation to lay audiences presents a host of challenges.
 In the case of emerging contaminants, the experts are still trying to determine the mechanisms behind fate and transport, solidify the scope of toxicity, and categorize thousands of compounds that fall under larger umbrellas like Per- and Polyfluoroalkyl Substances (PFAS).
 With little context in which to place the threat of contamination, it’s nearly impossible for them to individually assess their own risk.